mahmudur85/PjDroid/README.md

-# PjDroid
+# PjDroid [experimental]

-An Android Library for PJSIP PJSUA2 API
+PJSIP PJSUA2 api library for Android

 ## How to use PjDroid